empa-scientific-it/mmm2023/README.md

 # Fix `nglview` in Jupyter Lab

+### NOTE: Start a container with Jupyter Lab

+This fix is required to make **nglview** work with Jupyter Lab.
+If you **did not** run the container with the option `-e JUPYTER_ENABLE_LAB=yes`, you should first stop and remove the container we used during the introductory lecture.
+To do so:

+1. Retrieve the name of the running (or stopped) container with `docker container ls -a`.

+2. Remove the container with `docker container rm -f <NAME>`

+3. **Be sure** to be in your MMM2020 directory.
+And remember that the shortcut `$(pwd)` used in the command below only works on Linux, macOS or in the Docker Quickstart Terminal.
+If you are using Windows PowerShell, replace `$(pwd)` with `${pwd}`.

+4. Run a new container with `docker container run -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v $(pwd):/home/jovyan/mmm2020 baldone/mmm2020`

+---

 The script `fix-nglview.sh` contains a few commands to make sure that the Jupyter extension [nglview](https://github.com/arose/nglview/releases) works also within a notebook opened in Jupyter Lab.
 Follow the steps to run the script:

 1. Make sure that the Docker container we set up during the first lecture is running.
 To do so, run in a terminal `docker container ls`.
 You should see at least a line saying that a container from the image `baldone/mmm2020` is up (check the `STATUS` column).

+2. Restart the container

+    1. If you started the container **without** `JUPYTER_ENABLE_LAB=yes` by following the pre-course setup PDF, then refer to the [previous section]()

-2. If no container is running, you can restart the one we used in the first lecture with `docker container start <NAME>`.
+    2. If you stopped the container, you can restart the one we used in the first lecture with `docker container start <NAME>`.
 To get the name of the container even if it's stopped, use `docker container ls -a` (notice the `-a` which means **all** the containers, stopped or running) and take note of the container's name under the `NAME` column.

 3. With a running container, issue the following command: `docker container exec -it <NAME> bash -c 'wget https://raw.githubusercontent.com/edoardob90/mmm2020/master/fix-nglview.sh && chmod +x fix-nglview.sh && ./fix-nglview.sh'`.
 Again, `NAME` is the container's name you discovered in the previous step.